![]() |

 Pigskin was unsuitable, because the bristles had such large follicles

 the skin would be heavily pitted.
-Large books such as this Antiphonal (570 x 395 mm), which has

 To protect the codex, as this text block of pages was first called,